Survey Tool Guide

 News

-The Survey tool is a web based tool for collecting CLDR data and includes various features that the contributors (vetters) should know before getting started.
+The Survey Tool is a web based tool for collecting CLDR data and includes various features that the contributors (vetters) should know before getting started.

-Note that the exact appearance in screenshots may change as the tool is enhanced over time and based on your vetter level.
+Note: The exact appearance in screenshots may change as the tool is enhanced over time and based on your vetter level.

 💡 Helpful Tips